Prescribing the behavior of Weil-Petersson geodesics in the moduli space of Riemann surfaces: Curve complexes and hierarchical structures

-\textbf{Infinite hierarchies:} An infinite hierarchy is a hierarchy $H$ with associated infinite tight geodesic rays or lines in the curve complexes of subsurfaces.
+{\bf Infinite hierarchies:} An infinite hierarchy is a hierarchy $H$ with associated infinite tight geodesic rays or lines in the curve complexes of subsurfaces.
 Here each of the end points $\mu^{\pm}$ is a union of minimal, filling laminations supported on disjoint subsurfaces.
 Each lamination is the point at infinity of an infinite geodesic of the hierarchy in the curve complex of the subsurface supporting the geodesic (see Theorem \ref{thm : ccbdry}).
-The existence of infinite hierarchies is proved in \cite{elc1}.
+More precisely, we consider laminations $\mu$ such that the restriction of $\mu$ to any subsurface $Y$ in the complement of the closed leaves of $\mu$ in $S$ with $\xi(Y)>1$ is minimal and fills $Y$.
+In \cite[\S 5]{elc1} the existence of infinite hierarchies between a pair of partial markings or laminations as above $(\mu^{-},\mu^{+})$ with no common infinite leaf is proved.

-\textbf{Hierarchy resolution paths:} These are path which comprise for a set of transitive quasi-geodesics in the pants (marking) graphs of the surfaces $S$ with constants depending only on the topological type of the surface.
+{\bf Hierarchy resolution paths:} These are path which comprise a set of transitive quasi-geodesics in the pants (marking) graphs of the surfaces $S$ with constants depending only on the topological type of the surface.
 In $\S$\ref{sec : stablehrpath} we prove a condition for stability of hierarchy resolution paths in the pants graph.

-A pants graph resolution of a hierarchy $H$ is a path in the pants graph denoted by $\rho :[n,m] \to P(S)$, where $[m,n] \subseteq \mathbb{Z}\cup\{\pm \infty\}$.
-For any $i \in [m,n]$, $\rho(i+1)$ is obtained from $\rho(i)$ by an elementary move ($\rho(i+1)$ and $\rho(i)$have pants distance $1$).
+A pants graph resolution of a hierarchy $H$ is a path in the pants graph denoted by $\rho :[m,n] \to P(S)$, where $[m,n] \subseteq \mathbb{Z}\cup\{\pm \infty\}$.
+For any $i \in [m,n]$, $\rho(i+1)$ is obtained from $\rho(i)$ by an elementary move ($\rho(i+1)$ and $\rho(i)$ have pants distance $1$).
 Similarly a marking graph resolution of $H$ is a path of clean markings such that any two consecutive markings differ by an elementary move.
 Given a hierarchy path $\rho$ we denote

 which is a subset of the pants graph.
-A resolution path of a hierarchy consists of \textit{slices} of the hierarchy.
+A resolution path of a hierarchy consists of {\it slices of the hierarchy}.
 Each slice is the union of vertices of geodesics in curve complexes of subsurfaces of $S$.
-The supporting domains of these geodesics consist a tower of nested domains of $H$.
-In the following theorem we some of the list properties of these quasi-geodesics (see also \cite{bmm2}, \cite{bm}) which we will use frequently in this paper.
-The main feature of these properties is that they are encoded in the subsurface coefficients of the pair.
+The supporting subsurfaces of these geodesics consist a tower of nested component domains of $H$.
+In the following theorem we list some of the properties of these quasi-geodesics (see also \cite{bmm2}, \cite{bm}) which we will use frequently in this paper.
+The main feature of these properties is that they are encoded in the subsurface coefficients of the pair. \begin{thm} \textnormal{ (Properties of pants hierarchy resolution paths)}